Doctors urge people to stop vaping after first death reported in Kansas

 “It’s time to stop vaping,” said Dr. Lee Norman, secretary for The Kansas Department of Health and Environment.
 “If you or a loved one is vaping, please stop.”

 According to KDHE, Kansas has six reports associated with the outbreak.
-Three patients have been classified as confirmed or probable causes and three cases are still under investigation.
+Three patients have been classified as confirmed or probable cases and three cases are still under investigation.

-The Center for Disease Control (CDC) reports that six deaths and more than 450 possible cases of severe lung injury in 33 states.
+The Centers for Disease Control (CDC) report six deaths and more than 450 possible cases of severe lung injury in 33 states.

 If you or someone you know is vaping and experiencing lung injury symptoms such as shortness of breath, fever, cough, vomiting, headache, dizziness or chest pain, contact your doctor immediately.